mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 who serve the Elites directly forming a privileged middle class.
 Laws are strict and in some cases intended to do nothing more than remind the Eltees they are not as good as their overlords.
-The word- play of the two social echelons is quite deliberate and apparently amusing to the upper class.
+The word-play of the two social echelons is quite deliberate and apparently amusing to the upper class.

-# K RUSE
+# KRUSE

 The Sovereignty, as the Elites’ little empire is named, consists of the homeworld and a few offworld